syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 {% endhighlight %}
 {% endtabs %}

-Insert each new item in the 0th position of the underlying collection which is bound to the `SfListView.ItemsSource` property.
+Insert each new item in the 0th position of the underlying collection bound to the `SfListView.ItemsSource` property.

 {% tabs %}
 {% highlight c# %}